nobl/ioBroker.senec/README.md

   These now report their true values.
 History recorded before this change keeps the old scale, so logged series will step at the moment of the update.
 - Charts: Battery level overlay now also works with the mein-senec.de connector, not only the App API.
 The portal offers no charge-level history, so the adapter samples the live value into hourly averages for the day view; the daily figures behind the month view are the portal's own daily average.
 Hourly values only exist for the time the adapter was running, and cannot be filled in afterwards.
+- Live chart: Optional battery level line, off by default.
+It uses its own right-hand 0–100 % axis so it can share the chart with the power curves, and it is backfilled from a history adapter like every other line.
 - Special thanks to everyone supporting this project — see [SUPPORTERS.md](SUPPORTERS.md).

 ### 2.12.0 (2026-07-23)